-A postnuptial agreement is essentially the same as a prenuptial agreement, except that a married couple drafts it after the wedding rather than before.
-Under Georgia law, a postnuptial agreement must be in writing, witnessed by two people, and signed voluntarily by both parties.
+A postnuptial agreement is essentially the same as a prenuptial contract, except that a married couple drafts it after the wedding rather than before.
+Under Georgia law, a postnup must be in writing, witnessed by two people, and signed voluntarily by both parties.

-A judge will generally uphold a valid postnuptial agreement and will only invalidate it for certain reasons.
-For instance, if the parties lied about their worth, hid assets, or were otherwise untruthful, a judge might refuse to enforce the contract.
-Additionally, postnuptial agreements could be invalidated if the parties’ financial status changed dramatically since the time it was signed.
+A judge will generally uphold a valid post-marital contract and will only invalidate it for certain reasons.
+For instance, if the parties lied about their worth, hid assets, or were otherwise untruthful, a judge might refuse to enforce the agreement.
+Additionally, postnups could be invalidated if the parties’ financial status changed dramatically since the time it was signed.

 Finally, a judge could decide not to uphold a postnuptial contract if it is unconscionable and would leave one party destitute.
 It can be challenging to convince a judge that a marital agreement is void due to unconscionability.
 In most circumstances, the judge in a case will honor the parties’ postnuptial agreement except in extreme situations.

-Without a prenuptial or postnuptial agreement, a married couple will split up all of their assets, debts, and income in an equitable manner during a divorce.
+Without a post-marital agreement, a married couple will split up all of their assets, debts, and income in an equitable manner during a divorce.
 There is no guarantee that either person will receive the property or assets that they want, and a judge is not required to split up the marital property evenly.

 Marital property includes most things that a person owns during a marriage.
 Everything from a person’s retirement account, investment savings, individual bank accounts, and property owned in one person’s name alone is included and divided up as part of the marital estate during a divorce.